 You may be surprised by how many factors affect the health and safety of your workplace.
 At ISCRR, we study all of these factors, to figure out how they can be measured and managed.

 Preventing Workplace Injury and Illness

-Workplace injuries and illnesses can place a significant burden on individuals, workplaces and our community.
-ISCRR research aims to reduce work-related injury and illness in Victoria, and to help workplaces and compensation systems manage incidents effectively.
+Workplace injuries and illnesses have a significant impact on individuals, workplaces and our community.
+ISCRR research aims to reduce work-related injury and illness in Victoria and to help workplaces and compensation systems manage incidents effectively.

 Promoting Healthy Working Environments

 Effective health and safety promotion involves a lot more than a poster in the tearoom.
 ISCRR researchers understand this, and are dedicated to learning more about how promotion can be effectively used to counter workplace hazards.

 The most effective way to create a safe workplace is to identify and address potential hazards before anything has a chance to go wrong.
 ISCRR researchers are developing tools, systems, processes and protocols.

 Preventing Musculoskeletal Injury